 With the pension being insolvent, the State of NM has been passing bills modifying the pension.
 The Pension Plan covers state employees.
 The changes have effectively created three member types.

-1. Retirees over 75 as of June 30, 2020 (28% of retirees fall into this class)
+- Retirees over the age of 75 as of June 30, 2020 (28% of retirees fall into this class).
+Retirees are also Tier 1 Members.

-2. Tier 1 Members (employed before June 30, 2013)
+- Tier 1 Members (employed before June 30, 2013)

-3. Tier 2 Members (employed after June 30, 2013)
+- Tier 2 Members (employed after June 30, 2013)

 The changes to the Pension Plan: